- Michelle Singletary

 Michelle Singletary writes the nationally syndicated personal finance column, “The Color of Money,” which appears in The Post on Wednesday and Sunday.
 Her award-winning column is syndicated by The Washington Post Writer’s Group and is carried in more than 100 newspapers.
 In 2010, she released her third personal finance book, “The Power To Prosper: 21 Days to Financial Freedom.”
 She has been a personal finance contributor for MSNBC, NPR and ABC’s daily talk show, “The Revolution.”
 For two seasons she hosted “Singletary Says” on TV One.
 In her spare time, Singletary is the director of a ministry she founded at her church, in which women and men volunteer to mentor others who are having financial challenges.
 She is a graduate of the University of Maryland at College Park.
 She has received the Distinguished Alumni Award from The Johns Hopkins University, where she earned a master’s degree in business and management.

-Post columnist Michelle Singletary offers her advice and answers your questions.
+Post columnist Michelle Singletary offer her advice and answers your questions.